matthewfritz/MatthewStandardCubaseMixingTemplate/README.md

 This is the standard Cubase Artist 12 template that Matthew Fritz starts with when mixing projects.

+This repository is also a template repo on GitHub so you can use my project and file structure immediately when starting your own Cubase projects.

 ## Table of Contents

 * [Overview](#overview)